Student Project Funding

 Applicants can typically expect to receive a decision within two weeks after the application deadline.

-- Requests must be entered in Concur at least one month prior to your trip (ideally well in advance).
+- Requests must be entered at least one month prior to your trip (ideally well in advance).

 - International travel applicants must follow all university policies for international travel, including safety, permits and approvals.

 - Review the rules regarding the rental or use of vehicles while on University-sponsored trips.

 Applicants must provide proof that they have obtained all necessary approvals prior to funding being released.

 By the deadline indicated in the award notice, applicants must: